Green Mountain Creamery wins international award, finishes expansion

 Last week, Commonwealth Dairy celebrated the completion of its $12-million factory expansion, which started in November 2012.
 The expansion includes about 23,000 square feet in new facilities and equipment at its Brattleboro plant, which began operations in March of 2011.
 The company expects to add as many as 34 new jobs to its existing workforce of 110.
 As of May, it was producing more than 125,000 cases of packaged yogurt per week, including its popular strained Greek yogurt.

 "Our production and expansion in Brattleboro has far exceeded our most optimistic projections when we launched this project in 2010" said Moffitt.
+"In less than two years, we have become a leading producer of authentic strained Greek yogurt, including our own Green Mountain Creamery brand.

 Commonwealth Dairy, LLC is a joint venture between Ehrmann USA Holding’s, a US subsidiary of Ehrmann AG, and Commonwealth Yogurt. .